The 5 Healthiest Habits

 - Nuts: Again, unless you have a nut allergy, nuts are a great source of protein, healthy fats, Omega-3 fatty acids, fiber, plant sterols and L-arginine.
 Some medical studies have shown that nuts benefit heart health and lower both cholesterol levels and the risk of cancer.

 - Healthy Fats: The key to a healthy fat intake is finding the right balance and type of fat.
 However, some examples of good sources of fats include avocado, cheese, eggs and yogurts; nuts and seeds; olive oil and coconut oil.

 - Omega-3 Fatty Acids: Suffice to say that these types of fatty acids boast many health benefits such as helping with anxiety and depression, amongst others.
-Top sources of Omega-3 fatty acids include seeds such as Chia, Hemp and Flexseeds; fatty fish like salmon, herring, mackerel and sardines; walnuts and soybeans.
+Top sources of Omega-3 fatty acids include seeds such as Chia, Hemp and Flaxseeds; fatty fish like salmon, herring, mackerel and sardines; walnuts and soybeans.

 Foods to Avoid (Low Dietary Quality Score)

 So, some examples of unhealthy foods to avoid include:-

 - Red and Processed Meats: Many research studies suggest an association between eating processed meat and cardiovascular disease and some cancers.
 In fact, the cancer agency of the World Health Organization (WHO) classifies processed meat as a carcinogen (cancer-causing).
 So, ditch the bacon, hotdogs, ham and sausages.
 As for red meat, cut down a little and have a few days red-meat free per week.
 Click HERE for a guide to red meat eating and health.

 - Sugar and sweetened Foods: including fizzy drinks